How Much Ball Exit Speed Does Lower Body Contribute To A High Level Swing?

 Fair WARNING…this video will make most feel uneasy because it strikes at the heart of their teaching.
 I believe the quality of our lives and the success we experience in it, depends solely on the questions we’re willing to ask our-self.

-In this video, the Backspin Tee Gardner Brothers (Taylor & Jarrett Interview here) recently did a small thought provoking swing experiment that looked at how much value the pelvis contributes to the swing.
-Most popular hitting instructors treat the pelvis like a JoBu shrine in the movie Major League.
-Don’t get me wrong, the pelvis has a role, but I disagree on the importance most put on it.
+In this video, the Backspin Tee Gardner Brothers (Taylor & Jarrett Interview here) did a small thought provoking swing experiment that looked at how much value the lower half contributes to the swing.
+Most popular hitting instructors treat the lower half like a JoBu shrine in the movie Major League.
+Don’t get me wrong, the lower half has a role, but I disagree on the importance most put on it.

 Using the Scientific Method…

-They looked at how much value (measured in Ball Exit Speed) the pelvis contributes to the swing by restricting its movement.
+They looked at how much value (measured in Ball Exit Speed) the lower half contributes to the swing by restricting its movement.

 Consider what Charlie Weingroff, DPT, CSCS, a physical therapist and trainer in New York City said this: